You do NOT have to (learn to) live with your dog's bad behavior !

 How soon can I expect to see results ?

 You may start to see improvements after completing a Session in a Program,

 i.e. changes in your Dog's behavior, and/or your Dog showing a new behavior.

 However, you must diligently practice the prescribed exercises and routines, and

 be consistent in handling the Dog during the entire Program period and afterwards.

-What do I need to do, to achieve all these results ?
+What do I need to do, to be successful in this effort ?

 really be motivated to improve / change your Dog's behavior

 be committed to participate and complete the Program (with no excuses)

 follow the Coach's recommendations in managing and handling the Dog